sdiak/slurm-compiler/README.md

 - compile Slurm : `docker run -v ./build:/build-output -i rocky-slurm-build`
 - RPMs will be built into the `./build/${ARCH}/` folder, the rpmbuild log is into `./build/rpmbuild.log`

+Custom RPM :\
+You can add some rpm to be installed in the image by putting them in the [assets/rpms/](./assets/rpms/) folder.\
+For example to build the plugin **switch/hpe_slingshot** you can add :

+- cray-cassini-headers-user-*.rpm
+- cray-libcxi-devel-*.rpm
+- cray-cxi-driver-devel-*.rpm
+- cray-slingshot-base-link-devel-*.rpm
+- cray-libcxi-*.rpm
+- sl-driver-devel-*.rpm

 ## Ubuntu